hieuvp/learning-python/learn-the-basics/loops/README.md

 For instance:

 1. When a loop condition fails.
-1. Even if there is a `continue` statement, `else` is still executed.
+1. Even if there is a `continue` statement, it is still executed.

 <br />